Forceps or vacuum delivery

 Higher risk of blood clots

-After an instrumental delivery, there is a higher chance of blood clots forming in the veins in your legs or pelvis.
+After an instrumental delivery, there's a higher chance of blood clots forming in the veins in your legs or pelvis.
 You can help prevent this by moving around as much as you can after the birth.

 You may also be advised to wear special anti-clot stockings and have injections of heparin, which makes the blood less likely to clot.

-Urinary incontinence (leaking urine) is not unusual after childbirth.
+Urinary incontinence (leaking urine) isn't unusual after childbirth.
 Research suggests it affects around 30 out of 100 women.
-It is common after a ventouse or forceps delivery.
-You should be offered physiotherapy-directed ways of preventing this.
+It's common after a ventouse or forceps delivery.
+You should be offered physiotherapy-directed ways of preventing this, including advice on pelvic floor exercises.

-Anal incontinence (leaking flatus or faeces) can happen after birth, particularly if a third-or fourth-degree tear has occurred.
-As there is a higher risk of such tears after a forceps or ventouse delivery, anal incontinence is more likely to occur after instrumental delivery.
+Anal incontinence (leaking wind or poo) can happen after birth, particularly if a third- or fourth-degree tear has occurred.
+As there's a higher risk of such tears after a forceps or ventouse delivery, anal incontinence is more likely to occur after instrumental delivery.

 The risks to your baby include: